Batanero/desing-patterns/builder/README.md

-# factory-method
+# builder
-Factory Method Pattern using Javascript &amp; Openlayers
+Builder Pattern using Javascript &amp; Openlayers.

+Description in process of creation...